 When we think of enterprise solutions, we tend to think of large implementations with a lot of resources for a large organization that are very costly.
-Thought that can fall into the framework of enterprise, the definition of enterprise solutions is much simpler and can be applied to any size project.
+Though that can fall into the framework of enterprise, the definition of enterprise solutions is much simpler and can be applied to any size project.

 In general, enterprise Geographical Information Systems (GIS) systems consist of data, workflows & procedures, people, hardware, and software that work in a collaborative fashion to allow an organization to plan, analyze, budget, or report on their assets of responsibility.
 This process can be simple or fairly complex depending on a range of factors.